 50. Jamais plus jamais:

 “Jamais plus jamais” is also the French movie title for the James bond movie “Never say Never Again.”

 And Much More

-If you’re still short of ideas after looking through the article above, then other French tattoo inspiration is never far away, with books, magazines and French-themed websites available in the thousands just waiting to light your imagination.
+If you’re still short of ideas after looking through this blog post, inspiration is never far away, with thousands of books, magazines and French websites just waiting to light your imagination.

-Remember though – tattoos are for life.
-Make sure you’re certain that you want something inked onto your body forever and make sure you take care of your new tattoo as best as possible to ensure it looks beautiful for as long as you live.
+Remember, though – tattoos are for life.
+Make sure you’re certain that you want something inked onto your body forever, and make sure you take care of your new tattoo as best as possible to ensure it looks beautiful for as long as you live.

 Sharing is caring: Please consider saving this pin to Pinterest